flutter-cavalry/open_file_handler/README.md

 [![pub package](https://img.shields.io/pub/v/open_file_handler.svg)](https://pub.dev/packages/open_file_handler)

-Adds "Open with app" functionality to your Flutter app.
+Flutter plugin to add 'Open with app' functionality to your app.

 - This plugin is **NOT** about handling deep links, universal links or network links.
 - This plugin is **NOT** about handling share content.